ath-maze/progintro-hw0-ath-maze/command/README.md

 bandit8: as bandit7 write "grep millionth data.txt" to get the new password and after logging out write it in solution.txt
 bandit9: as bandit8 write "sort data. txt | uniq -c" to get a list of sorted passwords with the number of their duplicates in the file, the one with the number 1 is the new password, copy it and after logging out write it in solution.txt
 bandit10: as bandit9 write "strings data.txt" to get a list of readable content, the new password is the string of characters after the most "====", after logging out write it in solution.txt
+bandit11: as bandit10 write "base64 -d data.txt" to get new password and after logging out write it in solution.txt